Our products

 Related Guides

-For authentic ajoarriero, you need quality cod.
-Discover our premium desalted cod and salted cod of Nordic origin at Bacalalo, your trusted store since 1990.
+For an authentic ajoarriero, you need quality cod.
+Discover our premium desalted cod and Nordic salted cod at Bacalalo, your trusted store since 1990.

 Salted cod